(related: “about the blog”)

 dyspeptic healthy sceptical disposition, she’s a little wary about many of the attributes to which some vague socially-constructed notions suggest that one Ought To Aspire (OK, other than the excellent “cultured, creative, curious, dream, kindness, fascinated, help others [to] love learning, amazed, love and resistance”); the abovementioned monstrosity seems to interfere and resist.

-[I’m sorry, that came out way more Freudian than intended.]
+[EDITS: Well, that all came out way more psychobabblish than intended.